What is cybersecurity governance?

 Cybersecurity governance should, before anything else, focus on managing cyber risks – anticipating potential cybersecurity threats to estimate and limit future financial loss.
 This loss depends largely on a given company’s tolerance to risk; the undesirable outcomes – or financial losses – it is willing to suffer.

-At C-Risk, we recommend analysing risk based on quantifiable and mathematical criteria, such as those laid out by the FAIR™ (Factor Analysis of Information Risk) standard.
+At C-Risk, we recommend analyzing risk based on quantifiable and mathematical criteria, such as those laid out by the FAIR™ (Factor Analysis of Information Risk) standard.
 The resulting actions to be taken in order to manage a cyber risk can be divided into four categories: dealing with it, avoiding it, reducing it, or transferring it.
-[1]

 Who should be involved in IT governance?